Embeetle/tiny-scarab/documentation/readme_deeper_dive_kicad_files.md

 &nbsp;<br>
 ## <img width="24" src="https://github.com/Embeetle/tiny-scarab/assets/19362684/9bca8022-6bff-431c-b7eb-bea506ce30f7"> KiCAD Component Library

 KiCAD libraries come in two kinds: global and project libraries.
-Global libraries are available for each and every project you work on.
+ - Global libraries are available for each and every project you work on.
 Let's not mess with them.
-For the customized components, we created a project library.
+  - For the customized components, we created a project library: `Tiny_Scarab.kicad_sym`.
 When you launch the Tiny Scarab project in KiCAD, the software should automatically recognize the presence of this project library and find all the components inside.
-To keep things simple, we decided to put all the customized components in this one project library.
+To keep things simple, all the customized components are located in this one project library.

 The project library is stored in the file `Tiny_Scarab.kicad_sym`.
 Well, that is, all the schematic symbols are stored in there with their footprint *references*.
 The footprints themselves are located in the `Tiny_Scarab.pretty` folder.
 The 3D models from these footprints are in the `3d_models` folder.
+So you could state that these three items together (the `Tiny_Scarab.kicad_sym` file, the `Tiny_Scarab.pretty` folder and the `3d_models` folder) compose our project library.

-Then what are `fp-lib-table` and `sym-lib-table` for?
-These files simply help KiCAD to know where to find the footprints and symbols from (one or more) project libraries.
+Then what are the `fp-lib-table` and `sym-lib-table` files for?
+They simply help KiCAD to know where to find the footprints and symbols from (one or more) project libraries.
 In our KiCAD project, it's pretty simple because there's only a single project library.
 But these two files come in handy if things would be more complicated.

 &nbsp;<br>
 ## <img width="24" src="https://github.com/Embeetle/tiny-scarab/assets/19362684/700a40ca-2f0f-42db-b38c-136012c5b887"> KiCAD Schematic Pages